 You can freeze whole avocados much the same way, but keep in mind the texture may change.

-Check out some of my other delicious recipes!
+Check out some of my other delicious condiments, sauces, and topper recipes!

 ❓Frequently Asked Questions